AdobeDocs/commerce-learn.en/help/back-office-integrations/integrations.md

 ## Audience

-* Developers needing to learn best practices for commerce integration from cloning to live deployment.
+* Developers who want to learn best practices for commerce integration from cloning to live deployment.
-* Anyone who needs to understand the steps required for onboarding and successful deployment validation.
+* Anyone who wants to understand onboarding and successful deployment validation.
-* Software engineers and programmers who need to gain insights into configuring event providers, subscriptions, and synchronization between systems.
+* Software engineers and programmers who want insight into configuring event providers, subscriptions, and synchronization between systems.

 ## Video Content